-What Liquidated Damages Clauses Are — Definition and Purpose
+What Liquidated Damages Clauses Are — Definition, Purpose, and Commercial Logic

 Example Contract Language